OscarMarcusson/whitespaceNET/README.md

-# whitespaceNET
+# WhitespaceNET

 This utility enables easy parsing of significant whitespace text, like python or yaml files.
-It is a useful base to use when creating a custom file format or programming language that utilises indentation for scope.
+It is a useful base for creating custom file formats or programming languages that utilises indentation for scope.

 ## Full text scan